Are You Operating at the Next Level Yet?

 A Mid-Career Calibration

-Another indicator is emotional steadiness.
+Another key indicator is emotional steadiness.
 As responsibility increases, so does ambiguity.
-The professionals who are ready for expanded leadership are those who can regulate themselves under pressure, navigate disagreement without destabilizing relationships, and maintain composure when stakes are high.
-Technical skill may earn credibility early in a career.
-Emotional regulation sustains authority later.
+Professionals ready for expanded leadership can regulate themselves under pressure, navigate disagreement without destabilizing relationships, and maintain composure when stakes are high.
+Technical skill may earn credibility early in a career, but emotional regulation sustains authority later.

 Finally, consider the breadth of your impact.
 Are you improving only your own deliverables, or are you strengthening how the organization functions?
 When your contributions begin shaping systems rather than tasks, you are operating vertically, even if your title has not yet changed.